 Buying a used Meyer EZ Plus Mount plow system?

 The Meyer EZ Plus Mount plow is unique in that it mounts to the vehicle using an EZ Plus Universal Clevis.
 The same as its predecessor the MDII used the MDII Universal Clevis to attach the plow to the vehicle.
 The only major difference between the two (MDII / EZ Plus) is that with the MDII there was a set of yellow handle pins that could be disengaged to drop the plow and keep the pump and lights on the vehicle.
 The EZ Plus, the whole assembly comes off the vehicle with one set of blue handle pins.
 It is also MUCH easier to get on and off the truck versus the older MDII design.
 Because it is removed as a unit, there are no Couplers on the hoses.
 There is no reason to have them.
 Because it uses the Universal Clevis to attach to the truck, if you are buying used, try and get the Universal Clevis with the plow.
-You will see why later on this page.
+You will see why later on this page. the same holds true if you plan on trading your truck in, and think you will just leave everything on the truck, BAD idea.

 I constantly get calls and e mails asking for help asking things like: